Ian Felice

 Ian Felice (born January 18, 1982) is an American musician, painter and poet born and raised in the Catskill Mountains of New York.
 He is the lead guitarist, singer and songwriter for The Felice Brothers and holds a B.F.A. in painting from the Pratt Institute.

 Early life

 Felice was raised in the hamlet of Palenville, New York.
 His parents split up when he was a newborn and his mother raised him and his two siblings as a single mother.
-His mother remarried; however, his stepfather battled drug addiction and died of an overdose when Ian was 8 years old.
+His mother remarried; however, his stepfather battled drug addiction and died of an overdose when Felice was 8 years old.
 This experience influenced Felice's song "In Memoriam" on his solo record, In the Kingdom of Dreams.
-While naming William Blake as his biggest artistic influence, Ian has said that his mother is his strongest influence as a person.
-When Ian was 18, he moved to New York to study art and soon after began writing songs and performing with his brothers Simone and James.
+While naming William Blake as his biggest artistic influence, Felice has said that his mother is his strongest influence as a person.
+When Felice was 18, he moved to New York to study art and soon after began writing songs and performing with his brothers Simone and James.
 The Felice Brothers was conceived in 2006 after the recording of Iantown, a 10-song album of Felice's first songs recorded in one night in January 2006.